-- 10. Click Add+, enter a Name and Description, click Done. - 11.
-Toggle the Sensitive Property switch for adding an extra layer of protection to a property, and click DONE. - 12.
-Click the Edit icon to modify property parameters like the Name, and Description. - 12.
-Click CANCEL to discard property modifications. - 13.
-Click the Delete icon to delete the property.
+- 11. Toggle the Sensitive switch for adding an extra layer of protection to a property, and click DONE. - 12.
+Click Add+, enter a Name and Description, click Done.

-- 14. To add a new system property, scroll down and click + Add.
-Enter the parameters and click DONE. - 15.
+- 13. Click the Edit icon to modify property parameters like the Name, and Description. - 14.
+Click CANCEL to discard property modifications. - 15.
+Click the Delete icon to delete the property. - 16.
+To add a new system property, scroll down and click + Add.
+Enter the parameters and click DONE. - 17.
 Next, scroll down to view Custom Properties.

-Entered by the administrator, Custom Properties are the default properties associated with all the devices attached to this template.

-These properties are used for querying information or for sending configuration files to the devices.
-However, unlike System Properties, these properties are not collected from the device and can be edited on the Server.
+Entered by the administrator, Custom Properties are the default properties associated with all the assets attached to this template.
+These properties are used for querying information or for sending configuration files to the assets.
+However, unlike System Properties, these properties are not collected from the asset and can be edited on the Server.